Rizeczek/english-for-designers/11-storytelling/index.md

 It means that you should:
 Avoid blue light during late night hours, if you want your body to rest properly during sleep and do not wish to have disturbed circadian rhythm AKA sleep-wake cycle.

-However, you should’t avoid during early hours after waking up as it:
+However, you should’t avoid during early hours after waking up as it:<br>
-Supports cognitive functions
+- Supports cognitive functions<br>
-Make you more alerted during the day
+- Make you more alerted during the day<br>
-Gives signals to wake the body
+- Gives signals to wake the body<br>